ishworii/foodbridge_frontend/README.md

 - Claim donations
 - View claimed donations

+### For Admins
+- Access the admin dashboard via the "Admin" link (superusers only)
+- View platform statistics
+- Manage all donations (edit/delete)
+- Monitor user activity

 ### Authentication
 - Secure login/logout
 - Protected routes
 - JWT token management
 - Automatic redirects

+## 🎨 Theming
+- **Dark/Light Mode**: Toggle theme using the sun/moon icon in the top-right corner of every page, including login and register
+- **Theme is global**: Applies to all pages and components

 ## 🔗 API Integration